Multipartite quantum entanglement in $\mathcal{PT}$-symmetric molecular optomechanics: Nonreciprocal enhancement and thermal resilience to \SI{500}{\kelvin}: Model and dynamical equations

 The careful construction of this drift matrix is central to our subsequent analysis of stability and entanglement, as its eigenvalues directly determine the system's dynamical behavior.

 Given that the input noise operators are Gaussian and the system's dynamics are now linearized, the steady state of these quantum fluctuations is a zero-mean Gaussian state.
 Such states are entirely characterized by their $8 \times 8$ covariance matrix (CM) $V$, whose elements capture all two-point correlations between the quadrature operators.
-This pivotal matrix is obtained by solving the continuous-variable Lyapunov equation:
+This important matrix is obtained by solving the continuous-variable Lyapunov equation:

 where $\mathcal{M}^\top$ denotes the transpose of the drift matrix $\mathcal{M}$.
-The right-hand side of this equation is the diffusion matrix $D$, which is diagonal and succinctly summarizes the correlations of the input noise operators, defined as $\frac{1}{2}\langle n_i(t)n_j(t') + n_j(t')n_i(t) \rangle = D_{ij}\delta(t-t')$.
-For our specific system, $D$ is given by:
+The right-hand side of this equation is the diffusion matrix $\mathcal{D}$, which is diagonal and succinctly summarizes the correlations of the input noise operators, defined as $\frac{1}{2}\langle n_i(t)n_j(t') + n_j(t')n_i(t) \rangle = \mathcal{D}_{ij}\delta(t-t')$.
+For our specific system, $\mathcal{D}$ is given by:

 Here, optical modes are assumed to be coupled to a vacuum bath ($n_{\text{th},a} = n_{\text{th},c} = 0$), while molecular vibrational modes are subject to thermal noise with a phonon number $n_{\text{th}} = [\exp(\hbar\omega_m/k_B T) - 1]^{-1}$.
-It is precisely in this context that the remarkable thermal resilience of molecular optomechanics shines: ultra-high vibrational frequencies of molecules ensure that $n_{\text{th}}$ remains exceptionally low, even at elevated temperatures, leading to predictions of persistence of entanglement up to a theoretical limit of \SI{e3}{\kelvin}.
-This highlights a unique advantage over conventional systems that demonstrates the profound intrinsic robustness of the platform.
-Solving the Lyapunov equation for $V$ provides the complete statistical blueprint of the quantum state of the system, forming the indispensable foundation for quantifying and analyzing all quantum correlation properties, including entanglement.
+It is precisely in this context that the thermal resilience of molecular optomechanics shines: ultra-high vibrational frequencies of molecules ensure that $n_{\text{th}}$ remains low, even at elevated temperatures, leading to predictions of persistence of entanglement up to a theoretical limit of \SI{e3}{\kelvin}.
+This highlights a unique advantage over conventional systems that demonstrates the significant inherent robustness of the platform.
+Solving the Lyapunov equation for $V$ provides the complete statistical framework of the quantum state of the system, forming the vital foundation for quantifying and analyzing all quantum correlation properties, including entanglement.